 - Students with an increased risk of exposure to tuberculosis are expected to comply with screening requirements as set forth by UHS and informed by recommendations of the World Health Organization and Centers for Disease Control.

 - If a student fails to comply with the immunization policy, UHS will notify the University Registrar who will change the student’s enrollment status to reflect that the student is not enrolled until the requirements are met.

 - Additionally, if the student is a resident in university housing and fails to comply with the immunization requirements, he/she will be removed from housing.
 A fee may be assessed by Housing for reactivation of the room key if the student later complies with the policy.

 Related Policies and Procedures

 The university complies with OSHA regulations regarding occupational exposure to blood-borne pathogens.
-Questions regarding these regulations should be directed to Environmental Health and Safety, 412-268-8182.
+Questions regarding these regulations should be directed to Environmental Health & Safety, 412-268-8182.